sysdiglabs/opa-image-scanner/README.md

 # Define a set of custom rego rules.
-If scanRules.autoGenerate is true,
+If scanPolicies.autoGenerate is true,
 # these customRules are appended to the set of generated rules.
 # Otherwise, these customRules are the only rules definition,
 customRules: |